Corn production in the United States: Agriculture

-There are 80,000,000 acre of land dedicated exclusively to corn cultivation in the United States.
+There are 80 e6acre of land dedicated exclusively to corn cultivation in the United States.
 The US is the world's leading producer of corn, having produced 333,010,910 t of the crop in the year 2009.

 Out of 316,000 corn farms, about 300,000 farms (95% of them) are family-owned.
 More than 30% of corn farms are operated by women.

 Highest yield of over 12 billion bushels have been recorded up to 2011 with 12.4 billion bushels reported in 2011 with yields of more than 140 bushels per acre.
 Farming practice is based on irrigation only in about 11% area while the balance area is under un-irrigated conditions.
 The farm practices have also resulted in implementing conservation measures which have reduced soil erosion to the extent of 44%.